Zululand Cultural Tours

 After an early breakfast we leave for the famous Hluhluwe / Imfolozi Game Reserve in search of the Big Five.
 This Game Reserve is the oldest Game Reserve in Africa and famous for it's program to save the White Rhino from extinction.
 After the day's viewing we head for the uMuzi Bushcamp a camp built in traditional Zulu fashion where we spend the evening in the Isibayo "cattle enclosure" enjoying a traditional Zulu Braai.

-An Open Vehicle Drive through the eMakhosini Valley while your guide brings you in close touch with the spirit of the Zulu people who grew as a nation from this valley, under the hand of Shaka.
+Take a drive through the eMakhosini Valley while your guide brings you in close touch with the spirit of the Zulu people who grew as a nation from this valley, under the hand of Chaka.
 Visit some of the site of the seven Zulu Kings who were buried in this valley.
 Explore the Homestead of Dingaan and the site of the last battle between the British Forces and King Cetshwayo in 1879 before returning to Durban where you will arrive by approximately 19h00

 Price : T.B.A.